TheRealJoshuaXu/Buck-converter/README.md

 # Buck-converter
-Designing a manufacturing a buck-converter utilizing KiCad
+Designing and manufacturing a buck-converter utilizing KiCad